sq/JSIL/README.md

 JSIL is an open source C# to JavaScript compiler, written in native C#.

-[Click here](http://hildr.luminance.org/JSIL/raytracer.html) to see an example C# application running in your browser.
+[Click here](http://hildr.luminance.org/Platformer/Platformer.html) to play an XNA game in your browser!

 License
 =======